erymuzuan/rx/source/web/web.sph/docs/alm.md

 ﻿#Application Development
 Software Development Lifecycle(SDLC) is a discipline in which the process of software development take places.
 These might consists a set of methodologies, best practices, design, development and project management styles of your preference.

-`Rx Developer' do not dictate the kind of SDLC or Application Lifecycle Management(ALM) of your choice, be it waterfall , RUP or one of the agile approaches.
+`Rx Developer` do not dictate the kind of SDLC or Application Lifecycle Management(ALM) of your choice, be it waterfall , RUP or one of the agile approaches.
 What this documentation will talk about is just the development processes.
 Normally, enterprise software development processes can be broken down into these activities :

 1. User requirements/user stories
 2. Design